Tanjung Sepat, Selangor

 The uncontrollable waste flowing to the sea produces not only stench but hardship for the fishing industry participants.

 Tanjung Sepat is well known locally for its many seafood restaurants.
 The most famous dish is the seafood steamboat.
 Steamed buns, known as Baozi, are also well known in Tanjung Sepat.
 Many people visit Tanjung Sepat to buy buns during the holidays.
 People also visit the Gano Farm mushroom farm to view the various types of the mushrooms cultivated there.
-There is a couple's bridge in Tanjung Sepat, but it is broken.
+There is a couple's bridge in Tanjung Sepat, but it collapsed in 2013 and the rebuilding process was eventually completed 5 years later, in 2018.